Grocery Business Transition Mentorship Program

 What are the expectations?

 Mentors and mentees will meet one-on-one for a minimum of 6 hours total during the program period.
 Because each grocery project is unique, it is up to the mentor and mentee to decide the length of frequency of each meeting.
 (For instance, they may decide to hold four 1.5-hour meetings biweekly, or six 1-hour meetings weekly, or some other combination.)
-Meetings may be virtual; however, at least one of these meetings should be an in-person site visit to the store.
+Meetings may be virtual; however, mentors and mentees are encouraged to have at least one in-person site visit at the store.

 Mentors and mentees are both expected to come prepared to have productive meetings, which could mean doing research or completing assignments between meetings.